Fitness & Nutrition

 - Change up the injection site (depending on what part of the body you are working out)

-- Make sure others know
+- Make sure others know you have diabetes

 *Adapted from Chase, H. Peter.
 Understanding Diabetes.
 Denver, CO: Barbara Davis Center for Childhood Diabetes, University of Colorado at Denver and Health Sciences Center, 2006.
 Print.

-It is recommended that adults engage in 30 minutes of moderate exercise on most days.
+It is recommended adults engage in 30 minutes of moderate exercise on most days.
 To help manage weight, it is recommended to engage in about 60 minutes of vigorous exercise most days of the week.
 Children need about 60 minutes of play every day to stay healthy!

 For more recommendations, visit: